Break Glass for Cash: A Micro Business Reality

-Alan Wick
+- Alan Wick

-• 5 min read
+- 5 min read

 Cashflow.
-For many small business owners, it feels like a magic trick - now you see it, now you don’t.
+For many micro business owners, it feels like a magic trick - now you see it, now you don’t.
 Money comes in, work is steady, clients are happy and yet, somehow, there’s nothing left in the account at the end of the month.
 That sinking feeling?
 It’s more common than you think.

-And while it might feel like you’re doing something wrong, most of the time, it’s simply about how money moves through your business and the hidden gaps that go unnoticed until it’s too late.
+And, while it might feel like you’re doing something wrong, most of the time, it’s simply about how money moves through your business and the hidden gaps that go unnoticed until it’s too late.

-So, before we look at the fixes, let’s unpack why it often feels like the money’s never there, even when business is good.
+So, before we look at the fixes, let’s unpack the causes.

 What’s really happening is a lag between the effort, the invoice, and the payment.
 You sign a new client, but the deposit is late.
 You finish a project, but the terms stretch to 30 or 60 days.
-Meanwhile, your own outgoings don’t wait.
+Meanwhile, your own outgoings can't wait.

-So what’s the fix?
+So, how can you manage your cashflow better?
 It starts with visibility.
 Weekly tracking (not monthly) reveals the patterns.
 A basic calendar showing when money’s due in and when it’s going out creates a buffer between panic and planning.

 Once you’ve got that visibility and the beginnings of a buffer, the next step is understanding why the gaps happen in the first place.
 Because most of the time, it’s not one big mistake.
 It’s a handful of small, recurring issues that chip away at your cashflow, month after month.